The New England Journal of Medicine August 27, 2015

 Setting

-Multicenter, international
+Multicenter, global

-Outcome Time to first clinical failure event (a composite of death, hospitalization for worsening PAH, disease progression, or unsatisfactory long-term clinical response).
+Outcome Time to first clinical failure event (a composite of death, hospitalization for worsening PAH, disease progression, or unsatisfactory long-term clinical response)

 Study Limitations